isaacbraun/braun-bauen-hugo/content/_index.md

 Our mission is to build products and experiences that are fast, accessible, and intuitive to use.
 We discovered website development and design to be a fantastic pairing with our mission due to its universal and flexible nature.
 However, as creatives, we are always open to utilizing other mediums to tackle unique and challenging projects.
-This mentality led to the selection of our brand name, since “bauen” means “build” in the German language, and at our core, we are committed to “bauen” products with excellence and innovation.
+This mentality led to the selection of our brand name since "bauen" means "build" in the German language, and at our core, we are committed to "bauen" products with excellence and innovation.
 {{% /prose %}}
 {{< button text="About Isaac" link="/about" variant="dark" classes="mt-6" >}}
 {{< /section-header >}}